BestTimesToVisit.com Logo

 food

-Embark on a sensory adventure through the bustling lanes of Johari Bazaar, not just for its dazzling jewelry, but for its hidden culinary gems.
-Seek out the tiny, unassuming stalls serving authentic Rajasthani street food like kachoris and lassis – a true taste of local life.
+Dive headfirst into the vibrant chaos of Johari Bazaar, not just for its dazzling jewelry, but for its hidden culinary gems.
+Seek out the tiny, unassuming stalls serving piping hot kachoris and refreshing lassi – a true taste of local life.
+Go in the late afternoon when the market buzzes with activity and the aroma of spices fills the air.

 attraction